cachix/stamina.hs/README.md

 - Limit the **attempts** of retries and **total** time.
 - `Stamina.HTTP` for retrying retriable `Network.HTTP.Client` exceptions.
 - Introspectable retry state for logging using `RetryStatus`.
+- Support resetting the retry state when the action is long-running and an attempt works.

 ## API